CESNET/connector-kerberos/README.md

 Update is translated to the proper rename, change password, or modify Kadm5 library calls on the Kerberos principal.

 Note, the Kerberos principal flags are represented in schema using particular flag attributes and also by integer mask *attributes*.
-Also enable/disable is represented by *allowTix*.
+Also enable/disable is represented by *allowTix* flag.
 If any combination of values is used during modification:

-* particular flag attributes has precedence before *attributes*
+* particular flag attributes has precedence over *attributes*
-* enable/disable state has precedence before *allowTix*
+* enable/disable state has precedence over *allowTix*

 #### Paged Search